 Optional Garnishes

-- Lemon Wedges: Squeezing fresh lemon juice over the shrimp adds a bright, citrusy flavor.
+- Lemon Wedges: A squeeze of fresh lemon adds bright citrus flavor.

 Shrimp Cocktail Recipe: Step-by-Step Directions